Stratton Oakmont, Inc. v. Prodigy Services Co.: Impact

 This case conflicted with the 1991 federal district court decision in Cubby, Inc. v.
-CompuServe Inc., which had suggested that courts would not consider online service providers to be publishers.
-In that case, the court held that CompuServe should be considered to be more like a digital library than a publisher.
+CompuServe Inc., which had suggested that courts should not consider online service providers to be publishers.
+In that case, the court held that CompuServe and other website operators should be considered more like a library than a publisher.
 The important difference between CompuServe and Prodigy for the Stratton court was that Prodigy engaged in content screening and therefore exercised editorial control.

-Some federal legislators noticed the contradiction in the two rulings, while Internet enthusiasts found that expecting service providers to accept liability for the speech of third-party users was both untenable and likely to stifle the development of the Internet.
-Senator Ron Wyden (D. Or.) proposed legislation that would resolve the contradictory precedents on service provider liability while enabling websites and platforms to host speech without needing to worry about legal liability.
-The proposal became Section 230 of the Communications Decency Act in 1996.
-While the rest of the Communications Decency Act was overturned by the Supreme Court as an unconstitutional speech restriction, Section 230 was severed from the rest of the statute and is still in effect, because it was intended to enable speech rather than restrict it.
-Section 230 also served to overturn the New York Supreme Court ruling in the Stratton case, as the legislation clarified that Internet service providers are not to be considered "publishers" of that content and instead merely provide a platform for third-party speakers.
+Some federal legislators noticed the contradiction between the two rulings, while Internet enthusiasts found that expecting website operators to accept liability for the speech of third-party users was both untenable and likely to stifle the development of the Internet.
+Representatives Christopher Cox (R-CA) and Ron Wyden (D-OR) co-authored legislation that would resolve the contradictory precedents on liability while enabling websites and platforms to host speech and exercise editorial control to moderate objectionable content without incurring unlimited liability by doing so.
+The legislation, originally titled the Internet Freedom and Family Empowerment Act, passed the House of Representatives on August 4, 1995 by a vote of 420–4.
+Six months later, this bill was added to the Telecommunications Act of 1996 during a House-Senate conference.
+The conference report including the Cox-Wyden legislation as part of the Communications Decency Act (a subsection of the Telecommunications Act) was then passed by the Senate by a vote of 91–5 on February 1, 1996.

+In 1997, the rest of the Communications Decency Act was overturned by the Supreme Court as an unconstitutional speech restriction, but Section 230 was upheld and is still in effect, because it was intended to enable speech rather than restrict it.
+Section 230 also served to overturn the New York Supreme Court ruling in the Stratton case, as the legislation clarified that website operators and Internet service providers are not to be considered "publishers" of third-party content and instead merely provide a platform for their users.